 Hedged Assertion (with Peter van Elswyk).
 For The Oxford Handbook of Assertion, ed. by Sanford Goldberg.
 Oxford University Press, forthcoming.

 Religious Diversity and Disagreement.
 In The Routledge Handbook of Social Epistemology, ed. by Miranda Fricker, Peter Graham, David Henderson, Nikolaj Pedersen, and Jeremy Wyatt.
-Routledge, forthcoming.
+Routledge, 2019.

 Epistemologists have shown increased interest in the epistemic significance of disagreement, and in particular, in whether there is a rational requirement concerning belief revision in the face of peer disagreement.
 This article examines some of the general issues discussed by epistemologists, and then considers how they may or may not apply to the case of religious disagreement, both within religious traditions and between religious (and non-religious) views.